Alternative Methods for Aadhaar Verification When OTP Fails

 • Designated Banking Outlets: Many banks are equipped with biometric devices to help you with Aadhaar verification for your banking services.

-• Other Service Providers: Various government service points and certain private businesses that require Aadhaar verification may have the necessary biometric scanning equipment.
+• Other Service Providers: Various government service providers and certain private businesses that require Aadhaar verification may have the necessary biometric scanning equipment.

 Always look for official and authorised centres to ensure your verification is secure and legitimate.